The Chronology of Revelation

 the eternal realm

-Prior to the final Judgment, “earth and sky” had fled from the presence of God, because there no longer was any place for them (Revelation 20:11b).
+Prior to the final Judgment, at the end of the Millennium, the present “earth and sky” will “flee” from the presence of God, because there no longer will be any place for them (Revelation 20:11b).
 After his view of this Judgment, John “saw a new heaven and a new earth, for the first heaven and the first earth had passed away” (21:1a).
-Evidently, there will be no oceans or seas on the brand new earth (21:1b).
+Evidently, there will be no oceans or seas on the brand new earth to come (21:1b).

-Ultimately, this entire Creation will cease to exist, and a brand new universe (“heavens and earth”) will be created by God (see old and new Creations).
-The universe, in the eternal realm, will be altogether different than the present universe, which is bounded by length, width, height, and one-dimensional, uni-directional time.
-Never again will there be any death, tears, sorrow, or pain (Isaiah 25:8; Revelation 21:4), nor any form of sin in the new universe (21:8); and nothing in it ever will decay or waste away.
+Ultimately, it appears that this present Creation will cease to exist, and a brand new universe (“heavens and earth”) will be created by God (see old and new Creations).
+In the eternal realm, all that will be created will be altogether different than the existing universe, which is bound by length, width, and height, as well as a one-dimensional, uni-directional time line.
+Unlike on the present earth during the Millennium, on the new earth in the eternal realm there never again will be any death, tears, sorrow, or pain (Isaiah 25:8; Revelation 21:4), nor any form of sin (21:8).
+Furthermore, nothing in it ever will decay or waste away.

-It may be that in the new earth and sky, the present laws of physics, thermodynamics, and entropy will be altered completely, or even will absent altogether.
-In fact, since time itself was created by God, who existed before time began (2 Timothy 1:9b; Titus 1:2), time probably will not be limited to moving in one direction, or possibly time will cease to exist at all.
-In any case, our present, primitive notion and understanding of time very possibly will make make no sense at all in eternity.
+It may be that in the new earth and sky, the laws of physics, thermodynamics, and entropy that we presently know about will be altered completely, or even will be absent altogether.
+In fact, since time itself was created by God, who existed before time began (2 Timothy 1:9b; Titus 1:2), time probably will not be limited to what it is now, or possibly time as we conceive of it simply will cease to exist.
+At the very least, our present understanding of time very likely will be an extremely primitive notion in eternity.

 New Jerusalem

-The New Jerusalem will be the beautiful “bride, the wife of the Lamb” (Revelation 21:9,10).
-It appears that the “wedding supper of the Lamb” (19:7-9) will take place at the beginning of the Millennium; whereas, the actual “marriage” of the Lamb—with the Bride being the completed Church of believers (the latter who, presumably, will be transported to the New Jerusalem upon the creation of the new heavens and earth)—will take place 1,000 years later.
 In essence, during the millennial period, the Bride will be “betrothed” or “promised” to Jesus, the Lamb of God.
-I do not believe that our complete, total, pure, unadulterated union and communion with God can take place until the new Creation has come, at which time we will enter into it, with God, in the ultimate “marriage” relationship.
+I do not believe that our complete, total, pure, unadulterated union and communion with God/Jesus can take place until the new Creation has come, at which time we will enter into a supreme and ultimate “marriage” relationship with Him.

 There will be no temple in the New Jerusalem, because “the Lord God Almighty and the Lamb are its temple” (Revelation 21:22).
 There will be no need for the light of the sun or the moon inside the New Jerusalem, because “the glory of God gives it light, and the Lamb is its lamp” (21:23).
 Nothing impure, shameful, or deceitful will enter the City—“only those whose names are written in the Lamb’s book of life” (21:27).